Hiaaaa40/Low-Bit-width-Large-Model-Quantization-Challenge/docs/index.md

 **IEEE International Conference on Multimedia & Expo (ICME) 2026**.

 > **Note:** This page provides a brief overview of the challenge.
+> The simulation tools, benchmarks, and related resources used in this challenge will be **released progressively**.
+> Please **follow this page for the latest updates and announcements**.

 ---